Volunteer Latin America Guide

 Do I need a PayPal account to become a member?

-You do not need a PayPal account to sign-up as a member of Volunteer Latin America.
+You do not need a PayPal account to sign-up as a basic or premium member.
 Simply click on the 'pay with a debit or credit card' link under 'choose a way to pay' on the order summary page.
-Enter your billing information and PayPal will process your debit or credit card payment.
-You will be given the option to return to this website after completing checkout.
+If you are not offered this option please follow the guidance above.

 How much does membership cost?

-To become a member of Volunteer Latin America costs £14.95 (basic) or £34.95 (premium) for two years.
+Basic membership costs £9.95, and premium membership costs £19.95.
 The payment can be made via a PayPal account or with a credit/debit card.